cyclus/cyclus.github.com/source/user/writing_input.rst

 This section will provide an introduction to creating a valid input file for
 |Cyclus| by hand.
 Because |Cyclus| uses XML, input files have clearly defined
-sections that can appear in any order and can be automatically validated for correctness.
+sections, or blocks, that can be automatically validated for correctness.

 Work is underway to provide a drag-and-drop graphical user interface to faciliate building |Cyclus| input files in the future.